dirigible-io/dirigible-io.github.io/docs-blogs/docs/2022/08/10/gcp-gke-dns-istio-letsencrypt-postgresql-keycloak.md

 EOF
 ```

-  * Enable the istio-ingressgateway component
+  * Enable the istio-ingressgateway component.

     - Install the istio-ingress gateway in a namespace that is different from istiod and add the istio-injection tag.